What License Is Code I Post to CodePen?

 In short: public Pens are MIT Licensed, private Pens are owned by you with no implicit license.
 Read on for more detail.

 By default, Pens you save on CodePen are public.
 PRO accounts have the ability to save as private, so for information on that jump down to the next section.
 Public pens are automatically MIT licensed.
-We apply it by putting it into the HTML source when the pen is viewed in its "Full Page" view.
+We include it on the Details View of your Pen and in the HTML source when the Pen is viewed in its "Full Page" view.
 But the license applies to the Pen itself, wherever it is viewed.
 Here is that license:

 <!-- Copyright (c) YEAR - YOUR NAME - URL TO ORIGINAL Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE. -->